 All cities welcome to the URBACT City Festival – register now!

-Registration is open for the URBACT City Festival on 3-5 October 2017 in Tallinn, Estonia!
+Registration is open for the URBACT City Festival (link is external) on 3-5 October 2017 in Tallinn, Estonia!
 European cities of all sizes, apply now while places are still available – whether you are familiar with URBACT, or discovering this EU programme for the first time.

 Under the headline “Good practice – Better Cities” the festival will bring hundreds of urban practitioners and city officials together to improve approaches in sustainable urban development.